ibm-cloud-docs/bare-metal/enabling-drive-security-using-avago-safestore-encryption-services.md

 # Enabling drive security by using Avago SafeStore Encryption Services
 {: #enabling-drive-security-by-using-avago-safestore-encryption-services}

 Setting up drive security helps prevent access to stored data on removed disks without a security key.
-The drive data can't be recovered without this key. {{site.data.keyword.BluSoftlayer_full}} provides Self-Encrypting Drives (SED) at select data centers for the drives that can be bought on a Bare metal server.
+The drive data can't be recovered without this key. {{site.data.keyword.cloud}} provides Self-Encrypting Drives (SED) at select data centers for the drives that can be bought on a Bare metal server.
 10 TB SATA drives are available in our US data centers.

 ## Prerequisites
 {: #prerequisites-enabling-drive-security-by-using-avago-safestore-encryption-services}